MajidSabzalian/Devinux/README.md

 # Devinux
-Free .NET Framework for all Programmers
+Free Powerfull UI Javascript Framework (Single Page) For any developer regardless of any restrictions